 - The official getting started guide (note: as of writing, the site is down, so I linked to a “Wayback machine” version instead)

 Panda 3D is a game engine that includes graphics, audio, I/O, collision detection, and other abilities relevant to creating 3D games.
 Its core is written in C++, so it’s very fast.
 Lucky for us, we can use the library from Python!

 Panda3D has been used to create commercial games as well as some open-source ones.
 If you always wanted to dive into 3D game programming, this is the time.
 Start with the official manual.

 2. Build a website

-This one is a little less original, sure, but it is a very important skill to have!
-There are several frameworks that help you build a Python-based website.
-One of the most well know is Django.
+This one is a little less original, sure, but it is an essential skill to have!
+Several frameworks help you build a Python-based website.
+One of the most well-known is Django.
 It’s very extensive and can be used to create complex websites.
-You can start with the official tutorial, It’s excellent.
+You can start with the official tutorial.
+It’s excellent.

 Another option is Flask.
 It’s more lightweight and easier to start with while offering enough to create a relatively simple website.

 Once you’ve got the basics, here are some ideas to try: